D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: The model only accounts for one dimension
 - Examples:
+A hydraulic model only considers the axial direction for the flow in a pipe and in an annulus.
 - Definition set: Model
 ## TwoDModelling <!-- NOUN -->
 - Display name: 2D modelling